bcgov/mds/docs/verifiable_credentials.md

 - This may be needed for POC testing purposes, or if a company made a new corporate wallet.

 ### Credential Issuance

+This is abbreviated from the governance documentation above which will supercede this if unclear or out-of-date.

 Happy Path UX Flow